Human cDNA Clones

 c) Please fill the column "SCHEDULE 1 MATERIALS" with name(s) of clone(s) which requires the MTA for distribution.

-- We will ship the requested clones as soon as we confirm remittance of the amount due and receive your two original signed MTAs if they are required.
+- We can ship the requested clones after verifying your payment and receive your two original signed MTAs if they are required.

-- The human cDNA clone(s) will be despatched as a dried DNA pellet in a plastic tube by Express
+- We dispatch the human cDNA clone(s) as a dried DNA pellet in a plastic tube by Express Mail Service (EMS).

 - Depending on the culture, preservation conditions, judicial regulations, etc., DNA resource(s) will be either removed from the distribution list or modified for their distribution conditions without prior notice.